gayeongpark/gayeongpark.github.io/_posts/2024-04-30-Functional programming.md

 // Hi, lantana
 ```

 However, the code below is **not** pure function because count was declared outside of the function.
-So that side effect can be happeded.
+So that side effect can be happened.

 ```javascript
 let count = 10;